-Scope and purpose of the CELTIC-NEXT Organisation is to stimulate, organise and co-ordinate research and development work within the goals of the CELTIC-NEXT Programme executed by CELTIC-NEXT Participants.
+The scope and purpose of the CELTIC-NEXT Organisation are to stimulate, organise and coordinate research and development work within the goals of the CELTIC-NEXT Programme executed by CELTIC-NEXT Participants.
 CELTIC-NEXT is a not-for-profit organisation.

-The major CELTIC-NEXT objectives are to:
+The primary CELTIC-NEXT objectives are to: